karmakatahdin/solidus_seo/README.md

 The basic requirements for the return values of your methods are straight-forward:
-  - `seo_data` must return a hash with the same structure expected by  [`set_meta_tags`](https://github.com/kpumuk/meta-tags#allowed-options-for-display_meta_tags-and-set_meta_tags-methods) and
+  - `seo_data` must return a hash with the same structure expected by  [`set_meta_tags`](https://github.com/kpumuk/meta-tags#allowed-options-for-display_meta_tags-and-set_meta_tags-methods)

+      and

   - `jsonld_data` must return a hash, holding a [jsonld definition](https://en.wikipedia.org/wiki/JSON-LD).

-For the purpose of illustration, a simple example could be adding a new file to your Solidus app, `app/models/spree/order_decorator.rb`, to implement jsonld_data for Spree::Order.
-[The overrite for seo_data would be placed and implemented similarly.]
+For the purpose of illustration, a simple example could be adding a new file to your Solidus app, `app/models/spree/order_decorator.rb`, to implement the jsonld_data interface for `Spree::Order`; the override for the seo_data interface would be placed and implemented similarly.
+[NOTE: To be clear, this extension provides no default implementation for `Spree::Order.jsonld_data` - the code below is meant solely as an example override for those new to Solidus and who, accordingly, might be unfamiliar with its override mechanics (decorators).]

 ```ruby
 # app/models/spree/order_decorator.rb